-- Includes an assessment of the person's professional and formal qualifications, knowledge (including their awareness, and understanding, of all relevant regulatory requirements applying to the business area in which they work, control and manage) and relevant experience within the relevant financial sectors and whether these are adequate to enable sound and prudent management.
-Typically the requirements include possession of relevant qualifications and sufficient relevant experience within the abrdn Group or similar organisations.
+- Includes an assessment of the person's professional and formal qualifications, knowledge (including their awareness, and understanding, of requirements applying to the business area in which they work, control and manage) and relevant experience within the relevant financial sectors and whether these are adequate to enable sound and prudent management.
+Typically, the requirements include possession of relevant qualifications and sufficient relevant experience within the abrdn Group or similar organisations.
 For Senior Managers, information is detailed in a document which is reviewed internally and sent to the relevant regulator as part of the application process.
-For Certified staff, information is stored internally as part of new joiner and annual Certification reviews. - Takes account of the respective duties allocated to that person and, where relevant, the asset management, insurance, financial, accounting, actuarial and management skills of the person. - In the case of board members, takes account of the respective duties allocated to individual members to ensure appropriate diversity of qualifications, knowledge and relevant experience to ensure that the business is managed and overseen in a professional manner. - Takes into account interview performance against agreed competencies identified for the role.
+For Certified staff, information is stored internally as part of new joiner and annual certification reviews. - Takes account of the respective duties allocated to that person and, where relevant, the asset management, insurance, financial, accounting, actuarial and management skills of the person. - In the case of board members, takes account of the respective duties allocated to individual members to ensure appropriate diversity of qualifications, knowledge and relevant experience to ensure that the business is managed and overseen in a professional manner.